mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 It's had to make some massive changes along the way to keep up with the times; most recently, moving from JSS to Emotion from v4 to v5.
 While those breaking changes did bring many benefits overall, they unfortunately came with a painful migration experience.

 We learned our lesson!
-We don't want to impose this to you again.
+We don't want to impose this on you again.

 So when it came time to seek out a new way to generate styles, we knew we needed to keep the syntax and authoring experience as similar as possible to Emotion and styled-components—and provide codemods for most of the breaking changes—in order to minimize friction when migrating.